Maryland Route 500

 Maryland Route 500 (MD 500) is a state highway in the U.S. state of Maryland.
 The highway starts at the District of Columbia boundary at Avondale.
 It is a continuation of Washington D.C.'s Michigan Avenue.
 As Queens Chapel Road, MD 500 continues north for 2.22 mi to MD 410 (East-West Highway) in Hyattsville.

 MD 500 connects Washington with the Prince George's County cities of Mount Rainier and Hyattsville.
-The state highway also proximately connects those communities with a pair of subway stations (West Hyattsville and Hyattsville Crossing) on the Green and Yellow lines of the Washington Metro.
+The state highway also proximately connects those communities with a pair of subway stations (West Hyattsville and Hyattsville Crossing) on the Green Line of the Washington Metro.

 Queens Chapel Road was originally constructed as MD 210 from Washington to Hyattsville in the 1910s.
 In the early 1930s, MD 500 was built from Hyattsville through University Park to U.S. Route 1 (US 1).
 MD 500 assumed the course of MD 210 in the mid-1940s.
 In the early 1950s, the highway was relocated in West Hyattsville and expanded to a divided highway between West Hyattsville and the Washington boundary line.
 It was later expanded again between West Hyattsville and University Park.

 In the late 1980s, MD 500 was truncated at MD 410 when University Park took over the highway prior to the construction of the Metro Green Line underneath the town.
 The portion of Queens Chapel Road that ran through University Park became a local neighborhood road.

 Route description

 MD 500 begins in Maryland at an intersection with Eastern Avenue at the District of Columbia boundary in Avondale, Maryland.
 In Washington D.C., the road becomes Michigan Avenue.
 In Maryland, MD 500 heads northeast as a four-lane divided highway.
 The highway veers north and forms the western boundary of Mount Rainier as the highway intersects Chillum Road, which heads west as MD 501.
 MD 500 then crosses the Northwest Branch Anacostia River and, veering northeast, enters the city of Hyattsville.
-Here, Ager Road splits to the north and can be taken to the West Hyattsville station on the Washington Metro's Green and Yellow lines.
+Here, Ager Road splits to the north and can be taken to the West Hyattsville station on the Washington Metro's Green Line.
 To reach northbound MD 500 from southbound Ager Road, one must take Hamilton Avenue between the two roads.
 Hamilton Street heads east as MD 208.
-MD 500 continues northeast through the intersection with Queensbury Road and Belcrest Road, the latter providing access to the Hyattsville Crossing station on the Green and Yellow lines.
+MD 500 continues northeast through the intersection with Queensbury Road and Belcrest Road, the latter providing access to the Hyattsville Crossing station on the Green Line.
 MD 500 then reaches its northern terminus at the intersection of MD 410 (East–West Highway) and county-maintained Adelphi Road.
 On the other side of this intersection, Queens Chapel Road–no longer MD 500 and with no direct access from MD 500–continues north as a neighborhood street.